-We and a group of our European subsidiaries maintain an accounts receivable securitization program with a SPV, two banks, and issuers of commercial paper administered by these banks.
+We and a group of our European subsidiaries maintain an accounts receivable securitization program with an SPV, two banks, and issuers of commercial paper administered by these banks.
 The European program is structured to be a securitization of certain trade receivables that are originated by certain of our European subsidiaries.
 The SPV borrows funds from the banks to fund its acquisition of the receivables and provides the banks with a first priority perfected security interest in the accounts receivable.
 We do not have an equity interest in the SPV.
 We concluded the SPV is a variable interest entity because its total equity investment at risk is not sufficient to permit the SPV to finance its activities without additional subordinated financial support from the bank via loans or via the collections from accounts receivable already purchased.
 Additionally, we are considered the primary beneficiary of the SPV since we control the activities of the SPV and are exposed to the risk of uncollectible receivables held by the SPV.
 Therefore, the SPV is consolidated in our Consolidated Financial Statements.
 Any activity between the participating subsidiaries and the SPV is eliminated in consolidation.
 Loans from the banks to the SPV will be classified as Short-term borrowings on our Consolidated Balance Sheets.
 The net trade receivables that served as collateral for these borrowings are reclassified from Trade receivables, net to Prepaid expenses and other current assets on the Consolidated Balance Sheets.
-There were no borrowings or corresponding net trade receivables maintained as collateral as of December 31, 2022 or December 31, 2021.
+There were €78.4 million (\$86.7 million equivalent at December 31, 2023) and no borrowings or corresponding net trade receivables maintained as collateral as of December 31, 2023 and December 31, 2022, respectively.

-As of December 31, 2022, the maximum purchase limit for receivable interests was €80.0 million (\$85.3 million equivalent), subject to availability limits.
+As of December 31, 2023, the maximum purchase limit for receivable interests was $\in 80.0$ million (\$88.5 million equivalent at December 31, 2023), subject to availability limits.
 The terms and provisions of this program are similar to our U.S. program discussed above.
-As of December 31, 2022, the amount available under this program before utilization was €80.0 million (\$85.3 million equivalent).
+As of December 31, 2023, the amount available under this program before utilization was $\in 80.0$ million (\$88.5 million equivalent at December 31, 2023).